Lorie Hearn is the executive director and editor of inewsource.

 Joanne Faryon is a multimedia investigative reporter and producer with more than 20 years experience in print, radio and video journalism in Canada and the U.S.

 Faryon was the first journalist to report on the number of immunized people getting sick with whooping cough during the 2010 California epidemic.
 Her reporting revealed the vaccine was failing, which was later verified by various scientific groups.
 Faryon went inside three California prisons to document how sentencing laws had contributed to an aging, sick, and expensive prison population.
 Her documentary, Life in Prison: The Cost of Punishment, has been viewed nearly one million times on YouTube.
-Faryon spent months reporting on a little-know California tax called Mello-Roos, and discovered homeowners were overcharged thousands of dollars on their yearly tax bills.
+Faryon spent months reporting on a little-known California tax called Mello-Roos, and discovered homeowners were overcharged thousands of dollars on their yearly tax bills.
 She chronicled the final weeks of an 89-year-old man dying of heart disease when examining why one of the country’s most respected hospices was being investigated for Medicare fraud.